TheMaryK/ElectronicSalesAnalysis/README.md

 This dataset contains comprehensive customer attributes, product, order and transaction details.

 ## Tools
 - Python: For data analysis and visualization.
-[Check it out]( Key libraries used include:
+      Key libraries used include:
     - Pandas - For data cleaning, manipulation and analysis.
     - Numpy -  For numerical operations and calculations.